 For more details on the richest author, visit PennBookCenter.

-Mort Walker Finance Overview
+Mort Walker Salary and Finance Overview

 Early Life and Career Beginnings